-- o A member's enrollment in a ForwardHealth program(s). - State-contracted MCO enrollment. - o Medicare enrollment. - o Limited benefits categories. - o Any other commercial health insurance coverage. - Exemption from copayments for BadgerCare Plus members.
+- A member's enrollment in a ForwardHealth program(s). - State-contracted MCO enrollment. - Medicare enrollment. - Limited benefits categories. - Any other commercial health insurance coverage. - Exemption from copayments for BadgerCare Plus members.

 Copayment Information

 If a member is enrolled in BadgerCare Plus and is exempted from paying copayments for services, providers will receive the following response to an enrollment query from all methods of enrollment verification: